Free business mentorship programs

 Mentorships may last a few weeks to several months or years.
 Continually evaluate whether or not the mentorship is serving you and helping you move your business forward.
 Your mentor may help you achieve one of your goals.
 Once complete, you may find that the mentorship is no longer productive.
 Don't feel obligated to continue.
 Your mentor will understand, and they can put their valuable time and energy into helping another entrepreneur.

 Every entrepreneur can benefit from some outside insight from time to time.
-The mentorship programs listed above make it easy to get advice from experts who understand the challenges you face.
+The mentorship programs listed above make it easy to get advice from expert business mentors who understand the challenges you face.
 Take advantage of these free resources to help your business succeed.

 Get your free website planner.